Dr. Daniel Labow

 Research and Published Works

-Dr. Labow frequently participates in and contributes to a variety of research publications on topics such as general surgery and mesothelioma malignancies.
+Dr. Labow frequently participates in and contributes to a variety of research publications on topics such as general surgery and mesothelioma.

-• Some of his most recent contributions from the past few years include:
+• Some of his most recent contributions include:

 • Carr, J. et al. “African Immigrants in New York City with Hepatitis B-Related Hepatocellular Carcinoma Demonstrate High Morbidity and Mortality.”
 Published in Journal of Immigrant and Minority Health, April 2022.